stolostron/rhacm-docs/_pages/cheat_custom.md

     ```

-# Color themes
+## Color themes

 This website uses the [Catppuccin](https://github.com/catppuccin) pastel theme.
-You can personalize your machine with the same theme by visting the [Catppuccin repository](https://github.com/catppuccin/catppuccin) and following the provided steps for the software, tools, or website you want to customize.
+You can personalize your machine with the same theme by visiting the [Catppuccin repository](https://github.com/catppuccin/catppuccin) and following the provided steps for the software, tools, or websites you want to customize.
 You can also use the [style guide](https://github.com/catppuccin/catppuccin/blob/main/docs/style-guide.md) to create themes for additional platforms that are not listed.
-Using a pastel theme can help with eye-strain and create a more enjoyable working experience when staring at code all day.
+Using a pastel theme can help with eye strain and create a more enjoyable working experience when staring at code all day.

-## Zenhub
+### Zenhub

 There is no official Catppuccin theme for Zenhub.
 You can use one of our custom themes based on Catppuccin Macchiato at the following link: